 Place of worship

 You believe in a supreme being.
 But you also believe in science.
 And you know your God does not want you to succumb to an avoidable illness.
 So you skipped going to your place of worship the past year and prayed at home instead.
-Once the pandemic is officially over, visit your church, mosque, temple, or synagogue first.
+Once the pandemic is over, visit your church, mosque, temple, or synagogue first.
 Thank the one above for letting you and your loved ones survive a pandemic.

 Bars